Julia Kapatelis: Family

 As with countless other female babies blessed by the Amazons before her, Julia thrived in her newfound spiritual blessing, excelling at every task she undertook.
-Despite her accomplishments Julia lost her brother, Peter Deneiros, during the war in 1944 as part of the Greek Underground when she was still very young.
+Despite her accomplishments Julia lost her brother, Peter Deneiros, during the war in 1944 as part of the Greek Underground when she was young.

 Later, Julia met David Kapatelis while attending Athens University.
 Julia was studying for her geology major while David was studying for his archaeology major, which Julia took on as her minor study subject herself.
 They traveled the world together exploring various cultures and histories.
-At each site they would visit Julia would write down her findings and have them published in various academic journals.
+At each site they visited Julia would write down her findings and have them published in various academic journals.
 Eventually Julia married David in Greece.
 An independent thinker, Julia wanted to keep her maiden name as her family had no one else to carry it on.
-This upset David's traditional Greek family so she relented and took David's family name of Kapatelis.
+This upset David's traditional Greek family, so she relented and took David's family name of Kapatelis.

 Julia became pregnant while she and David were exploring Scotland.
 As a joke David wanted to name their unborn child "Nessie" after the local Scottish creature the Loch Ness Monster.
-Though humored, Julia did not agree but settled on Vanessa as a close substitute.
+Though humored, Julia did not agree but settled on her daughter Vanessa as a close substitute.
 Julia remained married to David until his death 22 years into their marriage when Vanessa was five years old.
 He died while exploring ruins in Egypt.
 Deciding to make a fresh start Julia took Vanessa to live in the U.S. where she eventually became the Dean for the Department of History and Geology at Harvard University.
 They currently live in the Beacon Hill section of Boston, Massachusetts.

 While at Harvard Julia worked alongside a promising student named Helena Sandsmark.
 Julia mentored Helena over the years and eventually helped Helena become a professor and curator at the Gateway City Museum of Cultural Antiquities.
-Helena would later have a daughter named Cassandra Sandsmark.
+Helena later had a daughter named Cassandra Sandsmark.